Italian Island Summer (Wish I Bought a Camera Before Traveling)

 My first layover was in Rome.

 I got there through the skybridge, checked in at the front, asked for a European adapter, charged my phone, took off my pants and slept deeply for 3+ hours, waking up in the same position I fell asleep to.
-I’m not the biggest fan of the FCO.
-It’s too crowded, the stores don’t sell anything interesting, so I grab an espresso and prosciutto panini and read my book until my flight boards in a few minutes.

 He’s laughing by himself, pure vibin’ watching it change from pink to purple to red.
 In that same row, I see a gorgeous petite Italian woman with a perfectly grown bob wearing sunglasses trying out the headphones, looking at herself in the mirrors, also dancing.